• Skip to primary navigation

 Jump to Recipe Print Recipe

 Huevos Rancheros is a popular Tex-Mex breakfast in Austin, TX.
-It's a breakfast tostada with refried beans, a sunny side up egg and tasty ranchero sauce.
+It's a breakfast tostada with refried beans, a sunny-side up egg and tasty ranchero sauce.

 The key to this dish is the ranchero sauce, which is a tomato-based sauce with dried chiles.
-A quick internet search will reveal about a thousand different ways to make ranchero sauce.
+A quick internet search will reveal many different ways to make ranchero sauce.
 Many of the recipes contain some amount of chipotle peppers in adobo sauce.
 This recipe does not.
 I tried it and don't care for it.
 I think the smoky flavor is too much for an egg dish.
 If you are a fan and want to make your ranchero sauce with chipotles and adobo sauce, I recommend starting with only ½ teaspoon of chopped chipotles.
 Adjust it if you want more chipotle flavor.

 Huevos rancheros.